astreum/whitepaper/README.md

 Solar pricing mechanism:-
 - The solar price is fixed for every block.
 - The solar price varies by 0.01%.
-- The solar price increases when more than 90%, and decreases when less than 10%, of the previous solar limit was used.
+- The solar price increases when more than 75%, and decreases when less than 25%, of the previous solar limit was used.
-- The base solar price is set at 1 exaquark / 0.000001 astre.
+- The base solar price is set at 1 `exaquark` / 0.000001 `Astre` to incentivise validators to fill a block and at the least double their reward.

+### Vision

+Empower web 3 builders:-
+- create browser extensions that interface with an astreuos node to enhance user experiences
+- create blockchain applications
+- host web app and data on Nebula
+- create compute applications on Reactor

+### Upgrades

 #### V2: Fusion Upgrade